chrisjmit/CV/README.md

 Project-team based web app Node-hosted example website for booking spaces available for hire.

+Please see my Github for more info: https://github.com/chrisjmit

 ## Skills

-- Problem solving and analysis
+- Problem solver with analytical mindset
-- Project and performance management
+- 9 years experience of project and performance management working across small teams
+- Excellent communicator used to independently managing workload
-- Self awareness and situational leadership
+- Values-led team player that admires self awareness and situational leadership
-- Excellent communication
-- Work ethic
+- High work ethic and self-starting attitude

 ## Education